formapro/JsFormValidatorBundle/README.md

 This shell script will make all the necessary settings to run the tests.
 This will require sudo.
 If you do not trust this script - read it and do everything yourself step by step.

-- do not forget to remove extra bundles from your composer.json
+- do not forget to remove extra bundles from your composer.json after the testing